 - a.
 Students who are unwell must be covered with a medical certificate dated on the same day as the assessment.
 Letter of excuse from parents will not be accepted for assessment purposes. - b.
 In the event that a student is unwell and has a medical certificate to validate his/her absence, he/she should not attend the school just to take the assessment. - c.
 In the event a student is absent due to non-medical reasons, e.g. bereavement in family, parents must write a letter addressed to the Principal and submit to the Form Teacher, stating clearly the duration and reasons for the absence.
 Each request will be reviewed on a case-by-case basis and only approved cases will be considered as valid reason for absence. - d.
 Students who are absent without valid reasons will not be awarded any marks or be allowed to make-up for the papers missed. - e.
 For Weighted Assessments - Students who are absent from weighted assessment with a valid reason will be required to sit for the test within 5 school days from the day the tests were administered. - Should students be absent on days when they are scheduled to submit projects/graded assignments which are designated as WAs, they are to complete their submission within 2 school days upon their return to school.
-Submissions beyond this date are considered late and penalties may be applied based on the expectations set by the department.

-- Should the student be away on a prolonged medical leave for 5 days or more or due to official reasons, he/she should notify the Form Teacher of the duration and he/she will be exempted from the test.
-It will be indicated in the Progress report as VR (Absent with Valid Reason) for the particular test components. - When VR status is given for a missed WA component, the marks will not be included in the total calculation of WA.
-The overall WA performance is based on the remaining assessment components and marks will be pro-rated. - f.
-For End-of-Year and Preliminary Examinations - When VR status is given for a missed examination component, e.g. miss paper 1, the marks for the paper will not be included in the total calculation of the overall marks.
-The overall performance is based on the remaining assessment components and marks will be pro-rated. - If the student misses all the examination components for the subject, the results will be reflected as his/her status.
-E.g. MC/VR/AB. - Students' absences from examination may affect their eligibility for awards.
+Submissions beyond this date are considered late and penalties may be applied based on the expectations set by the department. - Should the student be away on a prolonged medical leave for 5 days or more or due to official reasons, he/she should notify the Form Teacher of the duration and he/she will be exempted from the test.
+It will be indicated in the Progress report as AVR (Absent with Valid Reason) for the particular test component. - When AVR status is given for a missed WA component, the marks will not be included in the total calculation of WA.
+The performance of the missing component will be based on a proration of the remaining assessment components. - If the student misses all the WA components for the subject, the results will be reflected as his/her status, e.g. MC, AVR or AB. - f.
+For End-of-Year and Preliminary Examinations - When AVR status is given for a missed examination component, e.g. miss paper 1, the marks for the paper will not be included in the total calculation of the overall marks.
+The performance of the missing component will be based on a proration/projection of the remaining assessment components. - If the student misses all the examination components for the subject, the results will be reflected as his/her status, e.g. MC, AVR or AB. - Students' absences from examination may affect their eligibility for awards.